gferhpc/supercomputing.tue.nl/docs/documentation/kb/articles/umbrella/6-memory-requirement.md

   ```
   slurmstepd-...: error: Detected 1 oom_kill event in StepId=17020.18.
 Some of the step tasks have been OOM Killed.
   ```
+  An overview of OOM events is also shown at the end of this file.

 - Check Slurm's accounting info.
 Run `sacct -j <job_id>`.
 If `State` is `OUT_OF_MEMORY`, your job (or some of its `srun` steps) ran out of memory.
+  For your convenience, the output of the `sacct` command is also made at the end of your job's output log.

 If your job indeed sufferent an OOM event, you'll need to change your job script to request more memory (see above), and resubmit your job.